-Vampyr: Live! is a live music and film experience that pairs synthwave band Madam Racecar (Alison and myself) with Carl Theodor Dreyer’s groundbreaking 1932 film, “Vampyr”.
+Vampyr: Live! is a live music and film experience that pairs gothic/darkwave band Nine is One with Carl Theodor Dreyer’s groundbreaking 1932 film, “Vampyr”.

-The concept involves integrating Alison’s edgy songwriting with my human/machine collaborative works for piano and computer.
-We’re not attempting to score the film directly — rather we aim to develop an evening of adventurous and theatrical musical performances that synchronizes with the natural drama of the film.
+The concept involves integrating dark, edgy songwriting with my human/machine collaborative works for piano and computer.
+While not attempting to score the film directly — the aim is to develop an evening of adventurous and theatrical musical performances that tightly synchronizes with the natural drama of the film.

 How It Started

-Alison and I were first introduced to Carl Theodor Dreyer’s films this past January and immediately went on the hunt for more.
+We were first introduced to Carl Theodor Dreyer’s films in early 2019 and immediately went on the hunt for more.
 Before we had even finished our first screening of Vampyr (1932), we knew we had discovered our next musical project…

 Although Carl Theodor Dreyer’s Vampyr is one of the earliest films to include recorded sound, it contains minimal dialog and relies heavily on the rich imagery and extended mood-setting techniques common to silent films of the era.

 After becoming more familiar with Vampyr and its historical context, we got our hands on Dreyer’s original screenplay (excerpted above) and sketched out our interpretation of the dramatic form:

 Since then we’ve been extremely busy in the studio developing a wide range of sound concepts and show ideas.
 After months of testing, the range of options has narrowed and the shape (and sound!) of the show is coming into clear focus.

-As of October 2019, we’ve prepared about 55 minutes of demo tracks for the 83 minute-long film so there’s still lots to do.
+As of January 2020, we’ve tracked and mixed ~35 minutes of music along with an additional 20 minutes of demo tracks, so there’s still lots to do.
 We hope to schedule our first shows for the Fall of 2020.
 Check out the journal entries below to track the continued progress…